shapeoko/Docs/content/zaxis.md

 [![exploded view of Z-axis](tPictures/PS20030_4.png)](content/tPictures/PS20030_16.png)

 Turn the eccentric nuts on the Spindle Carriage Assembly (PS20029) so that they move the matching V-wheels as far as possible from the opposing static V-wheels.
 Slide the Spindle Carriage Assembly onto the Z-Axis Rail Assembly, match it up with the Delrin Lead nut and turn the threaded rod using the flexible coupler, bring the Spindle Carriage Assembly up so that the V-wheels are completely on the MakerSlide V-rail.
 Be careful not to nick or damage the Delrin V-wheels, or to cross-thread the Delrin Lead nut.

-**Note:** Check to see that the threaded rod runs smoothly on the Delrin Lead nut --- if it doesn't, run the nut along the rod until it does.
-Using a drill is one option, or one could attach the threaded rod temporarily to a motor (connect all other motors as well) and jog it up and down using grbl.

 ##Sub Gantry (PS20023)